NSS Background Remover

 Prepping product photos for Amazon, Etsy, and Shopify

-A practical workflow for turning raw product shots into clean, marketplace-ready images: pure-white or transparent backgrounds, consistent sizing, and compressed files — for a whole catalog at once.
+A practical workflow for turning raw product shots into clean, marketplace-ready images: pure-white or transparent backgrounds, consistent sizing, and compressed files — across a single product or a whole set.

 Marketplaces reward clean, consistent product imagery — Amazon’s main images expect a pure-white background, and Etsy and Shopify listings convert better when the product is the only thing in frame.
 This guide is the end-to-end workflow to get there for a single product or a full catalog, entirely in the browser.